bwong02/MICB475_24W1_Team_11/README.md

 - **Aim 2**: DIVERSITY.
 Look at differences between high and low Fusobacterium within each stage.
 We have graphs of the differences in each plot.
   - How do we compare between stages?
   - Probably will make one plot which would have distance on y axis while x axis has each stage, this comparing both between and within stages.
-  -
-- **Aim 3**: Indicator Species Analysis which shows the microbiome most associated with each group.
+- **Aim 3**: Indicator Species Analysis which shows the microbiome most associated with each group (closer to 1 means better indicator species).
 Have table of ISA results of overall groups (IN vs. GC) and have a table of ISA results of low and high abundance within groups.
+  - Make a table of difference in species with + a species OR - a species
+  - Hans recommends we make the p-value more strict for ISA
+  - Hans recommends running a **Core Microbiome analysis** and show a venn diagram (Five circle venn diagram by group stage.
+Five 2 circle venn diagrams for within each stage)
+- **AIm 4**: FUNCTIONAL.
+Heat map with different pathways across samples.
+  -  Log2fold change with mean standard deviation for each condition --> why don't we turn this into a box plot and plot that for the most representative pathways of interest with the x-axis being the conditions (disease progression) and y-axis would be log2fold change from DESeq .
+Would be able to see how log2fold change changes from high to low abundance.
+    -  OR Heat Maps.
+Five comparison of high and low Fusobacterium.
+  -   Only do functional on high and low abundance within stages.

+We are looking at known indicators with Gastric Cancer and see how Fusobacterium changes this.

 - Seeing diversity is becoming more diverse --> beta-diversity with a PCoA plot would show this